Sauerkraut: Overview and history

-Before frozen foods, refrigeration, and cheap transport from warmer areas became readily available in Northern, Central, and Eastern Europe, sauerkraut – like other preserved foods – provided a source of nutrients during the winter.
+Before frozen foods, refrigeration, and cheap transport from warmer areas became readily available in Northern, Central, and Eastern Europe, sauerkraut – like other preserved foods – provided a source of certain nutrients (eg, vitamin C) during the winter.
 Captain James Cook always took a store of sauerkraut on his sea voyages, since experience had taught him it prevented scurvy.

 The word "Kraut", derived from this food, is a derogatory term for the German people.
 During World War I, due to concerns the American public would reject a product with a German name, American sauerkraut makers relabeled their product as "liberty cabbage" for the duration of the war.

 Production

-Sauerkraut is made by a process of pickling called lactic acid fermentation that is analogous to how traditional (not heat-treated) pickled cucumbers and kimchi are made.
+Sauerkraut is made by a process of pickling called lactic acid fermentation, analogous to how traditional (not heat-treated) pickled cucumbers and kimchi are made.
 The cabbage is finely shredded, layered with salt, and left to ferment.
 Fully cured sauerkraut keeps for several months in an airtight container stored at 15 °C (60 °F) or below.
+In temperate climates, this allows storage over the full winter and early-spring.
 Neither refrigeration nor pasteurization is required, although these treatments prolong storage life.

 Fermentation by lactobacilli is introduced naturally, as these air-borne bacteria culture on raw cabbage leaves where they grow.
 Yeasts also are present, and may yield soft sauerkraut of poor flavor when the fermentation temperature is too high.
 The fermentation process has three phases, collectively sometimes referred to as population dynamics.
 In the first phase, anaerobic bacteria such as Klebsiella and Enterobacter lead the fermentation, and begin producing an acidic environment that favors later bacteria.
 The second phase starts as the acid levels become too high for many bacteria, and Leuconostoc mesenteroides and other Leuconostoc species take dominance.
 In the third phase, various Lactobacillus species, including L. brevis and L. plantarum, ferment any remaining sugars, further lowering the pH.
 Properly cured sauerkraut is sufficiently acidic to prevent a favorable environment for the growth of Clostridium botulinum, the toxins of which cause botulism.

 A 2004 genomic study found an unexpectedly large diversity of lactic acid bacteria in sauerkraut, and that previous studies had oversimplified this diversity.
 Weissella was found to be a major organism in the initial, heterofermentative stage, up to day 7.
 It was also found that Lactobacillus brevis and Pediococcus pentosaceus had smaller population numbers in the first 14 days than previous studies had reported.

-The Dutch sauerkraut industry found that inoculating a new batch of sauerkraut with an old batch resulted in an excessively sour product.
+The Dutch sauerkraut industry found that combining a new batch of sauerkraut with an old batch resulted in an exceedingly sour product.
 This sourdough process is known as "backslopping" or "inoculum enrichment"; when used in making sauerkraut, first- and second-stage population dynamics, important to developing flavor, are bypassed.
 This is due primarily to the greater initial activity of species L. plantarum.